media-dashboard/graphJSON-editor/notes.md

     * delete all models/views that have been removed
   * model.remove() // temporarily remove model's view DOM element, but don't delete the model

+* D3Views
+  * Do nodes/edges get their own views? (currently, their wrapped up in the graphView)
+  * how to associate D3 DOM data with model data

 ```
 script.js
   |